robertgrant/bayesian-meta-analyses/README.md

 # bayesian-meta-analyses
 Material in the making of the paper "Not enough meta-analyses use Bayesian methods: a scoping review, 2005-2015"

+This page contains the programs used to conduct the analyses of the large number of search results in this study.
+I used R version 3.3.1 and C++11.

 Research questions
 -----------